aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/imagedata/brightness/_index.md

 ---
 title: ImageData.Brightness
 second_title: Aspose.Words for .NET API Reference
 description: Gets or sets the brightness of the picture.
-The value for this property must be a number from 0.0 dimmest to 1.0 brightest.
+The value for this property must be a number from 0.0 dimmest to 1.0 brightest in C#
 type: docs
 weight: 30
 url: /net/aspose.words.drawing/imagedata/brightness/